PatrickMcGrath29/thegoodland/content/collections/new-life-lessons-andrew-murray.md

   The lessons are short, but there are many Scripture references for further study.
 If there is a single verse reference, you can hover over it and the verse will open.
 If there is a "References" notice in blue, you can click on it and it will open a list of related verse references.
 Then hover over each reference and the verse will open.

-  May the Good Shepherd give each of His seekers the necessary "portion of food at the proper time".
+  May the Good Shepherd give each of His seekers the necessary "portion of food at the proper time."
 (Luke 12:42).

   Note: The original 1800's language of these lessons contains some older English words and expressions.
 Some of the language has been updated, but not throughout all the text.